rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/FlexProfile_vlan.png)

-7. Create a new Site tag and apply the created AP join and Flex Profiles.
+7.Create a new Site tag and apply the created AP join and Flex Profiles.

 Go to Configuration > Tags & Profiles > Tags > Site > +Add